Hound-Dog Man: Development

 In 1952 Ida Lupino expressed interest in obtaining the film rights, as a possible vehicle for Robert Mitchum.

 In 1955 Filmmakers Inc announced they would make the film along with an adaptation of The Quick and the Dead.

-20th Century Fox bought the film rights in March 1958 following the success of the film of Old Yeller.
-It was assigned to prolific producer Jerry Wald who hired director Don Siegel.
-Siegel later wrote "I had never done a picture in this genre.
-It was a elcome change of pace to directed a film that children could go see.
+20th Century Fox bought the film rights in March 1958 following the success of the film of Old Yeller, also based on a Gipson novel.
+The project was assigned to prolific producer Jerry Wald who hired director Don Siegel.
+Siegel had been working on a film about the Boxer Rebellion for Wald but the script from writer Barre Lyndon was not ready so Wald put him on Hound Dog Man.

+Siegel later wrote in his memoirs, "I had never done a picture in this genre.
+It was a welcome change of pace to directed a film that children could go see.
 I wish I could do more.
 My reputation may be as a director of violence.... but that doesn't mean I can't, or don't want to do comedy, or love stories.
 My favourite picture is Brief Encounter."

 Gipson was signed to write the script.
-According to his biographer "changes in the story of Blackie Scanlon incite Gipson to uncontrollable rages and Tommie Gipson [his wife] arbitrates all further revisions."
+According to the author's biographer, "changes in the story of Blackie Scanlon incite Gipson to uncontrollable rages and Tommie Gipson [his wife] arbitrates all further revisions."
 (The author would later be given shock treatment for depression and imprisoned for assault.)